claudioc/boxedo/README.md

 Security was another paramount concern from the outset.
 The system needed to be straightforward to secure and present the smallest possible attack surface.
 This consideration was particularly important given that the final feature set was still evolving during development.
 The inherent uncertainty in the feature roadmap further reinforced the need for a flexible yet secure foundation.

 These factors led me to architect Boxedo as a server-side rendered application.
 However, I wanted to leverage the expressiveness and developer experience of JSX as my templating language, even in a server-side context.
 The combination of Fastify's flexibility and the Kitajs library made this possible while maintaining excellent performance.
-While this approach doesn't provide React's context and hooks (though they could be implemented with some additional work), the trade-off of some prop drilling was acceptable for the benefits gained.
+Even though this approach doesn't provide React's context and hooks (though they could be implemented with some additional work), the trade-off of some prop drilling was acceptable for the benefits gained.
 I also previously wrote a [starter kit application](https://github.com/claudioc/fastify-htmx-ts-starter-kit) for projects like these, should you like the idea.

 For client-side interactivity, including AJAX calls and progressive enhancement, I chose HTMX and Alpine.js instead of writing extensive custom JavaScript.
 These libraries provide much of the reactivity we've come to expect in modern frontend development, while maintaining a lightweight footprint.
 While this aspect of Boxedo's codebase currently represents its greatest opportunity for improvement and will likely undergo significant refactoring after the MVP release, it effectively serves the current needs of the project.

-### Why PouchDb and not XXX?
+### Why CouchDB/PouchDb and not XXX?
 PouchDb was chosen because of its built-in features, like document revisions and history tracking, make it ideal for this use case, despite being potentially overscaled for current needs.
 The project includes sample content from Project Gutenberg's [Fall of the Roman Empire](https://www.gutenberg.org/ebooks/890) for load testing.

 PouchDb (CouchDB) scales very well in case in the future we would like to see Boxedo exposed on website using many users and documents.